tcbrindle/flux/docs/reference/adaptors.rst

     :param seq1: The first sequence to merge.
     :param seq2: The second sequence to merge.
+    :param cmp: A binary comparator whose return type is convertible to :type:`std::weak_ordering`.
+Both sequences must be sorted with respect to this comparator.

     :returns: A sequence adaptor that yields elements of `seq1` and `seq2` which do not appear in both sequences.

     :models: